duckupus/COAR-notes/Chapter_2 @comp_aritmetics.md

 128-bit
 |1: Sign|15: Exponent|112: Mantissa(significand)|
 ```
-NOTE: mantissas always start with 1.\* in normalized form.
+NOTE: The mantissa always start with 1.\* in normalized form, in the base2 number system.
 We don't need to represent the leading 1, giving us an extra bit of accuracy.
 ##### Formula
 $$x = (-1)^{s} \times (1 + M)\times 2^{E}$$ `x` = value, `s` = sign, `M` = mantissa, `E` = exponent
 Example: `x = 18.45`